s1162276945/class-2018-rec/README.md

 ## Phase 1: Traditional recommendation systems

 Every week, 2~3 research papers will be handed out and the next week, we will have about-1.5-hours-long quiz asking questions about those reading matters.
 You can refer to copies of the reading material for quiz.
+That is, it is an open-book test.

 ### Memory-based collaborative filtering & performance evaluation of recommendation systems